tjd1234/cmpt135spring2024/obsidian/135website2024/pointers and memory management.md

 You can imagine the array in memory like this:

 ![[array1to5.png]]
-Of course, we don't know the exact address values on the top of the array, so we've just made them up for this example.
+Of course, we don't know the exact address values on the top of the array, so they're made up in this example.

 Since `arr` is an `int*` (i.e. a pointer to an `int`), for an array it points to the *first* element of the array, i.e. it contains the address of the first element (219 in this case).
 Then: